 By removing or shrinking these tumours, normal pituitary functioning and signalling can be restored, increasing testosterone levels.
 The available treatment options for this condition include medication therapy, radiation therapy, or surgical removal.

-Picking the right treatment for low testosterone depends on each person's situation, including their daily routine, their body's makeup, and how they respond to different treatments.
+Picking the proper treatment for low testosterone depends on each person's situation, including their daily routine, their body's makeup, and their response to different treatments.
 Since there are many reasons why someone might have low testosterone, there isn't one "perfect treatment" that works for everyone.

 Testosterone Replacement Therapy (TRT) is often the go-to solution, especially for guys whose testosterone levels have dropped earlier than usual.
 But the best way to do TRT can vary from one guy to the next.
 For example: